Aerolite1/Seefo/README.md

+# This was just a mini-project I did while procrastinating, don't expect it to be good.

-# A worse SeedInfo tool
+A worse SeedInfo tool
-# A (badly made) python version of SeedTypeInfo by panda4994 with some elements/tools from Cubiomes by Cubitect
-# Can make large lists of posible strings for an integer seed
-# Can save all 2^16 sister seeds to an output file
+A (badly made) python version of SeedTypeInfo by panda4994 with some elements/tools from Cubiomes by Cubitect Can make large lists of posible strings for an integer seed Can save all 2^16 sister seeds to an output file
 Instructions:
 1. Download either the py OR exe
 2. Run the file